 At the very least, the fantasy of murder.
 To annihilate the EYES that follow him everywhere.
 Stare; judge, and nastily demean.
 Those eyes that he can never escape.
 They are everywhere he turns; even in his own head.
 Because what else can happen when people bully you?
 You hate yourself.
 Live in shame.

 Doesn’t it make sense that it’s Randall’s (Glenn Fleshler) eyes he stabs as he kills him?
 Murray Franklin’s too?
 How can he not hate those people – his mother, Murray Franklin, his therapist – people he’s needed to love him; appealed to unsuccessfully until it HURTS?

 Those people who used him for laughs; made him feel worthless.
 Except for Gary (Leigh Gill).
 Who knows what it’s like to be different.
 The only one who’s ever been kind.

 Those other people fail to understand.
 Don’t have empathy for his pain.
 Can’t see past his smile, or even hear.
 Well, it makes him angry.
 And, it makes him hate.

 Hate the helpless little boy living inside him that only wants love.
 To feel special to someone and never can.
 Smiling his painted-on smile.
 Until he can’t do that anymore.

-And, that’s the real truth.
-A sad one.
-Needing hate to be his super-power.
-Using hate to triumph over and kill (not only his feelings), but all those that miserably failed him.
+“I haven’t been happy one minute of my entire fu ***ing life.”
+Now, that’s the real truth.
+No fantasy.
+A sad truth.
+So, Arthur needs hate to be his super-power.
+Uses hate to triumph over and kill (not only his feelings), but all those that miserably failed him.